Shwabbaa/cryptopack-docs/docs/source/features/backrooms.rst

 There are two ways to escape The Backrooms:

 #.
 You can use the :ref:`Level Break<level-break>`, a consumable item which can be rarely found by killing Backrooms mobs.
 #.
-You can find exit portals scattered throughout The Backrooms which look like circular water portals with grass below the water.
+You can find exit portals scattered throughout The Backrooms which look like the portals used to enter The Backrooms, with grass below the water.

 Evolutions
 ----------------